 No fee increases, which does not address the projected shortfall in revenue

-Additional cost saving activities, which would require additional staffing reductions and possible loss in ability to meet EPA commitments needed to maintain program authorization
+Additional cost saving activities, which would require additional staffing reductions and possible loss in ability to meet EPA commitments needed to maintain program authorization.

-In addition, the program considered the following, which requires changing the controlling Oregon Revised Statutes.
+In addition, the program considered the following, which requires changing the Oregon Revised Statutes.
 However, these options are out of the scope of the proposed rulemaking:

 Amending hazardous waste generator fee cap of $32,500 to help cover associated costs